-The TPS54160-Q1 requires an external catch diode between the PH pin and GND.
-The selected diode must have a reverse voltage rating equal to or greater than $V{inmax}$ .
-The peak-current rating of the diode must be greater than the maximum inductor current.
+The TPS57140-Q1 requires an external catch diode between the PH pin and GND.
+The selected diode must have a reverse voltage rating equal to or greater than Vinmax.
+The peak current rating of the diode must be greater than the maximum inductor current.
 The diode should also have a low forward voltage.
 Schottky diodes are typically a good choice for the catch diode due to their low forward voltage.
-The lower the forward voltage of the diode, the higher the efficiency of the regulator.
+The lower the forward voltage of the diode, the higher the efficiency of the regulator is.

-Typically, the higher the voltage and current ratings the diode has, the higher the forward voltage.
-Because the design example has an input voltage up to 18 V, a diode with a minimum of 20-V reverse voltage is selected.
+Typically, the higher the voltage and current ratings the diode has, the higher the forward voltage is.
+Because the design example has an input voltage up to 18 V, select a diode with a minimum of 20-V reverse voltage.

-For the example design, the B220A Schottky diode is selected for its lower forward voltage, and it comes in a larger package size, which has good thermal characteristics compared with smaller devices.
-The typical forward voltage of the B220A is 0.5 V.
+For the example design, Schottky diode selection is the B220A for its lower forward voltage, and it comes in a larger package size, which has good thermal characteristics over small devices.
+The typical forward voltage of the B220A is 0.5 volts.

-The diode selection must also be based on an appropriate power rating.
+The diode selection must also hAVE an appropriate power rating.
 The diode conducts the output current during the off-time of the internal power switch.
 The off-time of the internal switch is a function of the maximum input voltage, the output voltage, and the switching frequency.
-The output current during the off-time is multiplied by the forward voltage of the diode, which equals the conduction losses of the diode.
-At higher switch frequencies, one must take into account the ac losses of the diode.
+The output current during the off-time multiplied by the forward voltage of the diode equals the conduction losses of the diode.
+At higher switch frequencies, take the ac losses of the diode into account.
 The ac losses of the diode are due to the charging and discharging of the junction capacitance and reverse recovery.
 Use Equation 37 to calculate the total power dissipation, conduction losses plus ac losses, of the diode.